camptocamp/devops-stack-module-application/README.md

 # devops-stack-module-application

-A DevOps Stack module to deploy a simple Application in Argo CD
+A [DevOps Stack](https://devops-stack.io) module to deploy a simple Application in Argo CD.